Learn About The Astonishing Power of Enzyme Support and How You Can Benefit from Veganzyme® Today!

 For example, the protein-digesting enzymes nattokinase and serrapeptase both help to maintain healthy levels of fibrin by degrading it in the blood plasma and reducing its tendency to cause clots; this activity can help to reduce blood viscosity and support healthy blood pressure.
 Systemic enzymes have been employed in a wide number of health protocols by both, the conventional and alternative medical community, and it has been suggested that enzyme supplementation is probably beneficial for a majority of people because of their profound biological effects.

-Can VeganZyme™ be taken by people who are not vegan?
+Can VeganZyme® be taken by people who are not vegan?

 What Does FCC Mean?

-This is not as straightforward of a question as it may seem.
 FCC stands for Food and Chemical Codex.
-This codex is attempting to standardize the activity units of enzymes ( and a lot of other things) so that they can easily be compared.
-For catalase the specific definition is listed at the end of the email.
-Historically enzymes have been measured using different units at the discretion of the manufacturer or scientist measuring activity.
+This codex is attempting to standardize the activity units of enzymes (among other things) so that they can easily be compared.
+Historically, enzymes have been measured using different units at the discretion of the manufacturer or scientist measuring activity.
 There is now an attempt within the nutraceutical industry to use standardized measurements so that materials are comparable from product to product and between suppliers; unfortunately it will probably be quite some time before everyone uses the same unit of measurement for each specific enzyme.

 If you are trying to compare a number of different products that use different units of activity, it may not be possible since they may measure completely different actions for which there is no equivalency.
 I have seen a few that can be converted and many that cannot be.